Growing Up Military

 We need to take care of the vulnerable, too.
 We must remember that falling on hard times does not mean the other side gets to walk all over you.
 We need fairness, justness, and a sense of community.
 We must address the opioid epidemic, and recognize that the solution requires that we look at what kind of community we are becoming.
 We need solutions to be the result of thinking, not just reactions to fear.

 When we work towards a better Ohio for the future, I believe we also make Ohio better today.
 When we implement plans to improve the lives of our kids 20 years from now, we also improve the lives of our citizens today.
 I know we can do better for our future, and that is the reason I am running to be your next State Representative.
-I hope you join me in making Ohio a better place for all of us.
-Please sign up to volunteer, or donate so I can share my story with more voters.
+I hope you join me in making Ohio a better place for all of us!

 Thank You for Reading

-I hope that you have been able to learn a little more about me by reading my story.
-I hope that you have a better idea about the experiences that have shaped me as a person.
-Further, I hope that my dedication to helping others and my vision for the future is what you want in an elected official.
-Please take the next step by donating to my campaign, or signing up to volunteer.
-Every little bit helps.
+I've put my story online so voters have a better idea about the experiences that shaped me as a person, and to give you an idea of how I face challenges.
+I hope that my dedication to helping others and my vision for the future is what you want in an elected official.

-Please click here to follow my campaign’s progress, support my race, or to volunteer.
-You can also find information here on how to earn rewards for being involved.
-You can reach me directly at email@example.com or at (614) 878-4588 if you would like to talk further.
+P.S.
+You can reach me directly at email@example.com or at (614) 878-4588 if you would like to talk about issues or concerns.
 I look forward to earning your vote to be your State Representative to the 21st Ohio House District!
-Please take a moment to support my campaign by clicking here.
+Donate to my campaign by clicking here.